 - (i) The event will be run over a period and distance specified in the ASRs; mainly on public roads open to normal traffic.
-The provisional programme and itinerary published within the ASR may be liable to amendment. - (ii) The route will be divided into legs, normally on per day.
+The provisional programme and itinerary published within the ASRs may be liable to amendment. - (ii) The route will be divided into legs, normally one per day.
 The number and duration of these will be specified in the ASRs. - (iii) Overnight halts will be specified in the ASRs.
-These may be amended. - (iv) During each leg, there will be Time and possibly Passage Controls, whose locations will be given.
+These may be amended by official bulletins or other written instructions. - (iv) During each leg, there will be Time and possibly Passage Controls, whose locations will be given.
 There may be penalties for early or late arrival at Time Controls. - (v) Cars will start at one minute intervals.
-They will normally start Special Tests and Regularity Sections at one minute intervals, but this may be reduced to 30 seconds. - (vi) Lateness at one Main Time Control or Time Control may be carried forward without penalty to the next and subsequent Main or Time Controls, but must be as far as possible regained at the next Main or Time Control whenever possible. - (vii) Lateness may be recovered at a Main Time Control or Time Control, see Article 16.6. - (viii) During each leg, there will normally be one or more Regularity Sections and/or Special Tests.
-These are timed independently of Main Time Control and Time Controls; competitors may start them at any time they are open, provided they are completed in the correct order. - (ix) On Regularity Sections, the Start will be at a known location.
-On each Section, there will be one or more secret intermediate Timing Points, with penalties for each second early or late. - (x) Special Tests will be run on a Class Improvement system, whereby the best car in each class has zero penalties. - (xi) The average speeds set on open public roads will be in accordance with the motor sport regulations and the laws of the countries traversed. - (xii) Unless the ASRs stipulate otherwise, the route, as well as the location of Time Controls, Passage Controls, neutral sections, etc, will be described in detailed route instructions or a road book, which will give crews all the information they need to complete the route correctly.
-This may be issued before or at the start, or at intermediate locations.
+They will normally start Special Tests and Regularity Sections at one minute intervals, but this may be reduced to 30 seconds if deemed necessary or appropriate by the control marshal or other event official. - (vi) Lateness at one Main Time Control or Time Control may be carried forward without penalty to the next and subsequent Main or Time Controls, but must be as far as possible regained at the next Main or Time Control whenever possible. - (vii) Lateness may be recovered at a Main Time Control or Time Control, see Article 16.6. - (viii) During each leg, there will normally be one or more Regularity Sections and/or Special Tests.
+These are timed independently of Main Time Control and Time Controls; competitors may start them at any time they are open, provided they are completed in the correct order. - (viii) During each Leg of the event, there will normally be one or more Regularity Sections and/or Special Tests.
+These are times independently of Main Time Controls and Time Controls.
+Apart from Allocated Start Regularities (see Article 17.2), competitors may visit Regularity Section and Special Tests at any time they are open, provided that all control points are visited in the correct order. - (ix) On Regularity Sections, the Start will be at a known location.
+On each Section, there will be one or more secret intermediate Timing Points, with penalties for each second early or late. - (x) Special Tests will be run on a Class Improvement system, whereby the best car in each class has zero penalties. - (xi) The average speeds set on open public roads will be in accordance with the motor sport regulations and the laws of the countries traversed.

+(xii) Unless the ASRs stipulate otherwise, the route, as well as the location of Time Controls, Passage Controls, neutral sections, etc, will be described in detailed route instructions or a road book, which will give crews all the information they need to complete the route correctly.
+This may be issued before or at the start, or at intermediate locations as per the event ASRs or other official bulletins or notices.